 This is because the conductors are properly insulated.
 But any leak or shortage in these electrical wires can cause shock or damage to appliances.

-That is why every unit or appliances, building electrical connections or electric motors need to be tested first before they are released for public use.
+That is why every unit or appliances supply wires, building electrical connecting wires or electric motor cables need to be tested first for proper insulation before they are released for public use.
 This is where an insulation tester is being used.

 Insulation testers are used to check and detect if there is a leak of current in a conductor or other electrical components.
 And the most commonly used Insulation tester is the Megger Tester (a brand and a company name).

 For most people, once you say Megger, it is automatically an insulation tester.
 But we should also know that Fluke has its own Insulator Tester which is the Fluke 1507 insulation tester.

 In this article, I will share how to check and verify the accuracy of your megger tester in measuring a resistance value that you may implement before using your Megger.
 Also, it includes the verification of the output voltage to ensure that you have a reliable reading.